alexanderbi1984/MARLIN/transfer_learning_readme.md

 ```

 In cross-validation mode:
-- The script performs stratified K-fold splitting based on unique video IDs
+- The script performs stratified K-fold splitting based on unique Syracuse video IDs
-- Each fold trains on K-1 folds and validates on 1 fold
+- Each fold trains on K-1 folds of Syracuse + all BioVid/ShoulderPain data, and validates on 1 fold from Syracuse
 - Results are aggregated and reported as mean ± standard deviation
 - The best model for each fold is saved separately